-My jar of red lentils had gone untouched for probably a year.
-So I decided to remake this red lentil recipe at home to use them up.
-Even with the wilted spinach, the dish kept in my fridge for over a week.
-I ate it alongside these burgers and as a protein-rich topping for quinoa.
+My jar of red lentils has gone untouched for a few months since I’ve been off FODMAPs.
+But as soon as I reincorporate legumes, this masala red lentil recipe will be the first that I return to.
+Even with the wilted spinach, the dish keeps really well in the fridge as a make-ahead meal.
+I usually eat it alongside quinoa or veggie patties.
 It’s just the kind of stick-to-your ribs without clogging your heart comfort food that I love this time of year.

 Red Lentil and Spinach Masala